-- \Box Press the on/off button to power on the remote. - Press the corresponding button of the slideout you want to operate. - \Box Press and hold the (extend/retract) arrow button to move the room in or out. - $\hfill\square$ Press the on/off button once more to power off the remote.
+- \Box Press the on/off button to power on the remote. - Press the corresponding button of the slideout you want to operate. - \square Press and hold the (extend/retract) arrow button to move the room in or out. - \square Press the on/off button once more to power off the remote.